FAQs

 How does therapy end?

-The process of ending therapy is an important opportunity to learn about ourselves.
-It can also remind us of other endings in our life.
-I therefore ask that we have at least 3 sessions to work through an ending process.
+The process of ending therapy is a moment to review the work that’s been done and the understanding, tools and strategies you’ve built.
+It is also an opportunity to learn about how we respond to endings, and to decide what we want this to look like with our therapist.
+I therefore ask that we have at least 2-3 sessions to work through an ending process.

 Is there any communication between sessions?